University of Bolton2015 League Table Ranking 121

 - The team works with employers, agencies and other organisations involved in student and graduate recruitment.

-- The JobShop is designed to help student who would like to find part-time work in and around Bolton.
+- The JobShop is designed to help students who would like to find part-time work in and around Bolton.
+You can also join the JobShop site for regular job, internship or volunteering email alerts.

 - It keeps in close contact with employers, job centres and schools within the university.